< Go to Trail Running Shoes - Men's

 Bottom line: Tons of comfy cushioning at a super light weight.

-With its 29mm of EVA foam cushioning underfoot, but without compromising weight or performance, the HOKA Challenger ATR 3 is our obvious choice for Top Pick for Maximum Cushioning.
+The Challenger just got an update and continues to be our favorite big cushion shoe.
+With thick foam underfoot, but without compromising weight or performance, the Challenger ATR 3 is our obvious choice for Top Pick for Maximum Cushioning.
 While for many years choosing to run in HOKA's meant accepting a clownish look and treading carefully with an unstable landing platform, the Challenger ATR 3 alleviates those concerns.
 The shoe looks relatively normal, and it is surprisingly among the more stable shoes we tested despite its stack height.
 This fact we attribute to the compressible foam cushioning and low 5mm heel-toe drop.
-Some people prefer to have a lot of padding under their feet when they run, and for those people we recommend the Challenger ATR 3.

 Our Analysis and Hands-on Test Results